She (Swedish band): Formation and early works (2003–2008)

+Growth in Popularity and Major Label Releases (2008–2011)

 In June 2008, shortly after releasing Coloris, Trzaska was contacted by Japanese music label Pony Canyon for a record deal.

 Pony Canyon released the Coloris album in physical and digital formats throughout the Asian market but Lain retained his worldwide copyright, excluding Japan.
 Further production of Nights was also in the works, but fell out of development after struggles with hardware and software, leading to a brief hiatus and rewrite of all the songs in the album.
 2008 also saw the release of the Chiptek EP and she's single, 2008.

 In 2009, Trzaska continued through working through producing Nights as well as a second major album under the Pony Canyon label.
 Despite his earlier confidence in taking on both projects at the same time, he eventually began feeling the stress of the workload, and put Nights on indefinite hiatus on 3 March.
 This allowed him to focus heavily on pushing out the album for Pony Canyon, which allowed for the release of the second major she album under Pony Canyon, Orion.
 This is considered to be the direct sequel to Coloris in regards to the story behind the music.
 After the release of Orion, Trzaska made a statement that Nights was to be put back into production.

+Hiatus and Imagery By Sound (2011–2012)

 In early 2011, after more than a years hiatus, Lain released the Single 'Make Me Real' which was a more slow and ambient vocal piece, similar to his more earlier work from 2004.

 In May 2012, Trzaska announced that "she" has been put on indefinite hiatus.
 He later clarified that only the band has been put on hiatus, not himself as an artist.
 A few days later, Lain announced that "shemusic" (that is, his style of music blend [mainly Electro House/Chiptune and Ambient Acoustic] released under his band "she") was going to split in two.
 He further announced the new band was to be known as "Imagery by Sound". "she" and "Imagery by Sound" are now the two sides of "shemusic".
 While "she" follows its way on Electro House and Chiptune, "Imagery by Sound" focuses now on the "ambient/acoustic and electro experimental aspect of "shemusic".
 Imagery by Sound features the previous albums (Insomnia, days, Digital Ambient Designs) from "she" as a related musical legacy.
 The upcoming Nights album will be released under Imagery by Sound.

 In December 2012, Insomnia became the first EP released under Imagery by Sound, with the single "Darkness of my Past" coming in late August.
 Both were briefly released for free that October.
-In September of the same year, Trzaska also released a new shemusic LP titled Electric Girl, which had been put on the shelf in 2010.